Caspering/inventory_management/README.md

 5. Maintain list of memberships with membership number, name, contact email & phone number.

 #### Expected output(s):

 #### REST APIs for:
+- All data is to be persisted.
+- REST API to add more quantity to stock (name/barcode & quantity)
+- REST APIs for list of,
+- all items in-stock with available quantity with details
+- in-stock f&v with details
+- in-stock processed food with details
+- in-stock vegan processed food with details
+- in-stock vegan processed food with details
+- in-stock stationary with details
-a.
-Transaction details by receipt number.
+- Transaction details by receipt number.
-b.
-Receipt numbers by membership number.
+- Receipt numbers by membership number.
-c.
-Receipt numbers without membership number.
+- Receipt numbers without membership number.
-d.
-Total sale amount on a specific date or between two dates.
+- Total sale amount on a specific date or between two dates.
-e.
-Total quantities of each item sold on a specific date or between two dates.
+- Total quantities of each item sold on a specific date or between two dates.
-f.
-Log remaining quantities of items at every configurable number of minutes.
+- Log remaining quantities of items at every configurable number of minutes.
-g.
-Add new member and generate membership number.
+- Add new member and generate membership number.
-h.
-Search items by full/partial name/barcode.
+- Search items by full/partial name/barcode.
-i.
-Maintain list of discounts on items.
+- Maintain list of discounts on items.
 These should be applied at check-out and should be in receipt details.
-j.
-List of suggested items based on previous purchases.
+- List of suggested items based on previous purchases.
-k.
-Unit testing.
+- Unit testing.

+#### Expected output(s):

 #### Valid csv-File sample content: